 - Hydrogen has a diverse range of applications and can be deployed in sectors such as industry and transport.

-Described by the International Energy Agency as a "versatile energy carrier," hydrogen has a diverse range of applications and can be deployed in sectors such as industry and transport.
-Fuel cells harness the chemical energy of hydrogen to generate electricity, which then powers the vehicle.
+Described by the International Energy Agency as a "versatile energy carrier," hydrogen has a diverse range of applications and can be deployed in sectors such as industry and, as seen above, transport.